 Accommodations at Tromso Camping

-My family and I chose to stay at Tromso Camping.
+My family and I chose to stay at Tromso Camping (Book with AGODA).
 It is situated on the mainland, a little further away from the city center.
 The place is slightly remote; but we had peace and quiet, and (I was hoping) the isolation meant more opportunities to spot the northern lights from the cabin.
 We didn’t though, because during our visit, the weather around Tromso was less than ideal to see the lights.

 We booked into 2 Comfort+ cabins, and it was perfect for the 7 of us.
 We had a large space to move around; a living area, 2 rooms, a patio, and a kitchenette to cook our breakfasts every morning.
 Tromso Camping also provides smaller cabins with a communal kitchen and toilets, as well as a camping ground.